pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

 - Could Have
   - When a super-administrative user decides to remove users from a School, the user would be removed
+  - When a super-administrative user creates custom content, it should show up in the typing challenges for the standard users

 # Performance